-One of the most common types of ACA e-filing errors returned from the IRS AIR system are TIN validation errors, including EIN errors.
-The most common EIN errors are listed below:
+One of the most common types of ACA e-filing errors returned from the IRS AIR system are TIN validation errors, including EIN validation errors.
+The most common EIN validation errors are listed below:

 - 1094C-004-01 – Form 1094C ‘BusinessName’ and ‘EmployerEIN’ in ‘EmployerInformationGrp’ must match the IRS database.
 Form 1094C ‘BusinessName’ and ‘EIN’ within ‘OtherALEMembersGrp’ must match the IRS database.